ANLY560/FibonacciCodesScripts/README.md

-# ANLY560Hamner
+# ANLY560/FibonacciCodesScripts
-This repository is intended to keep all the codes and data for my ANLY 560 course.
-Feel free to fork as desired!
+This repository is intended to keep all the codes and scripts for running the Fibonacci Sequence using Python, JavaScript, R, and Java.